Created for expats living in Japan

 MIFA Japanese Conversation Salon

-Website: https://mifa.jp/for-internationals/japanese-language/japanese-learning/
+Website: https://mifa.jp/en/japanese_conversation_salon/

 Address: 5th Floor, Meguro City Office Complex’s Annex, 2-19-15 Kamimeguro, Meguro-ku, Tokyo